AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 • 40% of G2000 job roles will require collaboration with AI agents (IDC)

-OpenAI Roadmap: First "AI Research Interns" in September 2026 – AI systems that can autonomously read, compare, and critique research papers.
+OpenAI roadmap: the first "AI research interns" in September 2026, AI systems that can autonomously read, compare, and critique research papers.

 Horizon 2028: Agent-intermediated Economy

-Gartner predicts: AI agents will intermediate over $15 trillion in B2B spending – 90% of all B2B purchases will run via automated agent-to-agent communication.
+Gartner predicts that AI agents will intermediate over $15 trillion in B2B spending, with 90% of all B2B purchases running through automated agent-to-agent communication.

 Economic Impact: